ptahproject/ptah/docs/faq.rst

 Why does Ptah use a Folder paradigm?
 ------------------------------------

 Ptah *does not* require a Folder paradigm or containment.  `examples/ptah_minicms` demonstrates the features of ptah.cms and one of those features are content hierarchies.
-Thus the Page/Folder experience in ptah.cmsapp.
-We currently have a Poll add-on which does not participate in Page/Folder heirarchy.
+Thus the Page/Folder experience in `ptah_minicms`.

 Why does Ptah use sqlite?
 -------------------------